Jefferson County Jail talks personnel changes, program success

 BROOKVILLE — The Jefferson County Jail Board met Tuesday, discussing the hiring of two new employees and the utilization of programs at the jail.

-Present at the meeting were county Commissioners Herb Bullers, Scott North, and Jeff Pisarcik, and the Jefferson County Sheriff’s Department represented by Deputy Sheriff Sam Bartley.
+Present at the meeting were all three county Commissioners Herb Bullers, Scott North, and Jeff Pisarcik, and the Jefferson County Sheriff’s Department represented by Deputy Sheriff Sam Bartley.

 Warden Dustin Myers reported some personnel changes at the jail.
 A previous corrections officer, Chris Miller, was promoted to sergeant, and Stephanie Hatch is a new training sergeant.